 Reader Question: “I have read that I need an excellent credit score to get the lowest rates on a mortgage loan.
-I’m planning to buy a house later this year [in 2013], and I’m trying to lay the groundwork now to get the best possible rate.
+I’m planning to buy a house later this year, and I’m trying to lay the groundwork now to get the best possible rate.
 What is considered to be an excellent credit score these days?”

 That’s a good question, and you are wise to start doing your homework in advance like this.
 It’s true, you will need to have an excellent credit score if you want to qualify for the best rates on a home loan.
 It’s also true that the difference between “good” and “excellent” has shifted in recent years.

 During the housing boom, you could probably get a great interest rate with a score of 720 or higher.
 I’m talking about your FICO credit score in particular, which has a range of 300 – 850.
 You could qualify for a mortgage loan with a score below 720 — you just wouldn’t get the best rate in that range.
 Flash forward to the present.
 What is an excellent credit score these days?
 Most of the lenders and creditors I’ve spoken to set the bar at 740 and up (on the FICO scale).
 This is probably what it would take to get the best rates and terms these days.

 What is an Excellent Credit Score for Mortgages?